 At the end of this exercise, the assessors give me good feedback and asked me how I felt the exercise went.
 I told the assessors that I felt the exercise went well and they agreed.
 I didn’t try to talk about the technologies I didn’t know enough about and I made this clear to the assessors, other than digging a ditch for myself.

 Having completed all the above exercises on the assessment day I can confirm that I have been successful and I have since been offered the aNCE position starting in early 2017.
 This is like a dream come true for me and I am looking forward to starting my career with Cisco.

 I will soon start the aNCE role by spending the first 6 months in Krakow training and I will continue to share my experiences with my blog followers.

-I would like to hear from anyone who has applied for the aNCE program starting in 2017 and from the previous cohort that have completed the 6 months training in Poland, Krakow.
+I would like to hear from anyone who has applied for the aNCE program starting in 2017 and from the previous cohort that has completed the 6 months of training in Poland, Krakow.
 It would be nice if you could also share your experiences below 🙂

 Pingback: Cisco :: aNCE Graduate Program Q&A Coming Soon – Synack